DAT210/Events/README.md

 It can also:
-  - Check avaiable dates for event booking
+  - Check avaiable dates for private event-booking
   - Add,Edit and deltet exsting bookings
   - Show results using an easy webinterface.